davidmoten/aws-maven-plugin/README.md

 * Deploy a directory to an S3 bucket giving all users read permissions (designed for public S3-hosted websites)
 * Create/Update a stack on CloudFormation
 * Deploy an API Gateway Rest API (CloudFormation does not deploy an api to a stage)
+* Remove instance security group rules pertaining to particular ports on a Beanstalk deployment (exists because of known inadequacies in cloudformation and default security group creation)
 * Supports java 7+
 * Supports proxy